relativitydev/transfer-api-samples/README.md

 This is an ideal approach to take if the number of files is **small** and the required functionality is minimal.

 ### Transfer via job
 If the **list of source paths is unknown**, you want to avoid calling `TransferAsync` one file at a time.
 High-speed clients like Aspera require a significant amount of overhead to setup the transfer request and performance would suffer significantly.
 To address this scenario, the `ITransferJob` object can be constructed via the client instance.
 The general idea is to construct a job, continually add transfer paths to the queue as they become known, and then await completion.
-Beyond large transfers, the `ITransferJob` object provides several other functional advantages such as changing the data rate at runtime and a predictable object lifecycle.
+Beyond large transfers, the `ITransferJob` object provides several other functional advantages such as changing the data rate at runtime and a predictable object life-cycle.

 It's understood that files are transferred as soon as they're added to the job queue.